-A. People often suggest that being a school board member involves "one meeting per month."
+A. People often suggest that being a trustee involves "one meeting per month."
 Don't believe it!
-Trustees spend an average of six to ten hours per week on school boardrelated business.
+Trustees spend an average of 6-10 hours per week on board - or CSF - related business.
 In addition to regular board meetings, trustees participate in committee meetings, planning meetings and Saskatchewan School Boards Association events.

-If a candidate is successful in the October election, there will be organizational meetings held by the new boards.
-The Saskatchewan School Boards Association Fall Assembly and AGM is November 13-15, 2016 in Saskatoon.
+If a candidate is successful in the November election, there will be organizational meetings held by the new boards.
+The SSBA Fall Assembly and AGM is December 1-3, 2024, in Regina.